bernhardAxonIvy/doc/source/neo-designer/localsetup.rst

 It will run in DEMO-MODE.
 No further configuration is needed.

 The engine will open a default web browser showing the engine main page.
-Click the butten to start NEO Designer.
+Click the button to start NEO Designer.

 In order to work with the NEO Designer you have to login with a predefined default user **neo** and password **neo**